BradleyA/git-TEST-commit-automation/hooks/README.md

 #### Strategy:

-- This design offers quick feed back to file commits and test case commits in a Git repository.
+- Test case feedback to user executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
+It is important NOT to stop the git commit.
-  - If you are notified that there is an incident with your file when something was entered using version 3.498.
+  - If you are notified that there is an incident with your file when something was done with version 3.498.
-      - It has been 1 minute or 12 days, which of these two scenarios would take less time to resolution.
+     - It has been 1 minute or a two week sprint, which of these two scenarios would take less time to resolution.
 - Continuous Testing (CT) at every level, in every silo is required to reduce business risk and improve quality.

 #### Objectives: